corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 +++

 The [Rust standard library](https://doc.rust-lang.org/std/), affectionately called `std`, is exceptionally well-designed, but that doesn't mean it's perfect.
 More experienced Rust developers tend to navigate around some of its sharper parts, but I haven't seen these parts explicitly listed anywhere.

-In this article, I want to highlight the areas in `std`, that I personally avoid to raise awareness.
+In this article, I want to highlight the areas in `std` that I personally avoid to raise awareness.
 Keep in mind that I'm opinionated, so take this list with a grain of salt.

 ## Threading

 Rust's threading library is quite solid.
 That said, managing threads can be a bit of a footgun.
-In particular forgetting to join a thread can have some unexpected side-effects.
+In particular, forgetting to join a thread can have some unexpected side effects.

 ```rust
 use std::thread;